opensafely/documentation/docs/code-reviews-for-authors.md

 * inform the reviewer what your changes are
 * act as a reference for anyone else interested in what changes are proposed
 * act as a historical record for anyone looking back at why the changes were made

-## When to ask for code review?

-A good way of conceptualising when to ask for a review is to think about commits and branches.
-All your work should be done in branches and you should aim to merge your branches frequently.
-A user makes a branch to change a feature or adding some new analysis and make several commits to the new branch.
-When the time comes to merge this back to main, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
-If you are in a hurry, and no-one has time to do a more thorough code review, bear in mind that even a cursory code review is better than no code review.

-Merging a new branch should not be your only trigger for a review.
-If you are stuck or unsure what direction to take, a code review can clarify what path to take.
-In general, the more frequent the reviews, the better quality the code tends to be.

 ## How can I write a good pull request?